 For the last twenty years Miles has trained in an authentic lineage of Tibetan Buddhism transmitted down from His Holiness the Fourteenth Dalai Lama to preeminent American Buddhist scholar Professor Robert Thurman to pioneering contemplative psychiatrist Dr. Joseph Loizzo.
 He has complemented his Buddhist studies with a doctorate in clinical psychology from the California Institute of Integral Studies, a masters degree in meditation research from NYU’s Gallatin School, as well as clinical training at Harvard, Columbia, and Cornell university hospitals.

 Miles' teachings cover several broad areas including trauma-informed Dharma, meditation grounded in Tibetan mind science and contemplative psychotherapy.
-In addition to private sessions, Miles offers workshops and pilgrimages world-wide as well as longer intensives such as his two-year online Contemplative Studies Program (CSP) for earnest meditation students and the PESI-Nalanda online Mindfulness-based Contemplative Psychotherapy certificate program he co-developed for health-care professionals.
+In addition to private sessions, Miles offers an annual Buddhist pilgrimage to sacred sites in Asia as well as longer intensives such as his two-year online Contemplative Studies Program (CSP) for earnest meditation students and the PESI-Nalanda online Mindfulness-based Contemplative Psychotherapy certificate program he co-developed for health-care professionals.